Three Rivers Conference (Illinois): History

 The Three Rivers Conference formed in 1975, and was largely the result of the dissolution of two conferences that had also included high schools in Iowa.
 Fulton, Morrison, Riverdale, Savanna and Sterling Newman had been part of the Illowa Conference along with Iowa schools North Scott of Eldridge, Central Clinton of De Witt, and St. Mary's High School of Clinton.
 Erie and Prophetstown were members of a league with the Iowa-based Pleasant Valley, Camanche and Northeast of Goose Lake.
 The seven Illinois schools joined with Amboy to form the new TRAC-8 conference.

 Throughout the conference's history, alignment changes included the departure of Savanna, which went on to join the Northwest Upstate Illini Conference, and the additions of Bureau Valley in the mid-1990s and Kewanee in 2010.
 Upon the addition of Kewanee, the league became known as the TRAC-9.
 In addition, Erie and Prophetstown formed a cooperative to share certain sports programs, including football and wrestling.

 On January 12, 2012 the conference approved expansion for six schools to join the league beginning in the 2013-14 school year.
 Included in the expansion are Orion, Rockridge, Sherrard, Princeton, St. Bede Academy of Peru and Spring Valley Hall.
 The six additions make the Three Rivers a 15-team league, one of the largest in Illinois.
 The conference will be split into two divisions, with Interstate 80 being the dividing line.

 Following the 2015-16 school year, Amboy left the conference and joined the Northwest Upstate Illini Conference for the 2016-17 school year.
 Following the 2021 season, Fulton also left to join the Northwest Upstate Illini Conference, however, Mendota and Monmouth-Roseville, who had been playing football within the conference since 2016, joined the conference fully as their replacement.

-Current members Bureau Valley, Erie-Prophetstown, Kewanee, Mendota, Monmouth-Roseville, Morrison, Orion, Peru St. Bede, Princeton, Riverdale, Rockridge, Sherrard, Spring Valley Hall, and Sterling Newman.
+Current members Erie-Prophetstown, Kewanee, Mendota, Monmouth-Roseville, Morrison, Orion, Princeton, Riverdale, Rockridge, Sherrard, and Sterling Newman.
 The divisions in the conference are geographically set.